 Field archery, like any worthwhile sport, is full of different challenges and learning curves.
 Knowing your gear isn’t enough to guarantee a perfect shot.
-It has its own unique sport with its own payoffs and rewards.
+It is its own unique sport with its own payoffs and rewards..
 This type of archery differs from other forms in that it is not performed in a flat and controlled environment.
 The terrain differs from one target to another, there are unique and strange angles involved, and the targets are often set at unmarked distances.
 It is also an outdoor sport, which means weather is a factor.
 All of these unique characteristics specific to field archery, while hard to overcome, serve to make it all the more enjoyable.

 Terrain: Unlike in target archery, which has a flat and even surface between you and the target, field archers must contend with varying terrains from rock to grass to mud, as well as slopes and angles which require you to shoot up and down hill.
 An arrow's flight behavior differs greatly in these varying conditions, so you need to adjust your stance, aim, and even equipment, from one shot to the next.
 There’s no “one shot fits all” approach.